Jusas/astrometry-api-lite/readme.md

 [Skip straight to installation instructions.](#installation)

-A test API is set up at http://astro-api.b5p.org if you wish to give it a spin ([swagger UI available](http://astro-api.b5p.org/swagger), note that from the swagger UI you can only use url upload, regular upload lacks UI).
-Don't use it for "production" purposes, the computing resources aren't very high and no service is guaranteed.
+A test API is set up at http://astro-api.b5p.org (dashboard: [http://astro-api.b5p.org/dashboard](http://astro-api.b5p.org/dashboard)) if you wish to give it a spin ([swagger UI available](http://astro-api.b5p.org/swagger), note that from the swagger UI you can only use url upload, regular upload lacks UI).
+Don't use it for "production" purposes, the computing resources are very low and no service is guaranteed.
+It's merely a demo.
 It also may not be running the most recent version all the time.

 ## Why?